 One of the things that amazed the POWs was that both the Japanese guards and officers found the Americans interesting.
 The officers, in particular, were extremely interested in the United States.
 Since the Japanese feared punishment, they would seldom show their interest publicly.
 If they did show it, they would only do so when there were no other Japanese around the POWs.
 They also treated them fairly well until the camp was bombed in December 1944 by B-29s with one bomb hitting the camp and killing a guard.
 The roof of the barracks was damaged and the Japanese never repaired it.

 The camp was in a straight line with Tokyo, so the POWs watched the B-29s passing over on their bombing missions.
 Of this, he said, “Their flight was the prettiest thing you ever saw.”

 During one air raid, one plane he recalled that one plane was having problems.
 He assumed it had been hit by enemy fire.
 To lighten its load, the plane dropped its bombs.
-Of the event, he said, “One plane evidently was hit and got into troubles as it dropped its bombs just outside the prison compound.
+Of the event, he said, “One plane evidently was hit and got into trouble as it dropped its bombs just outside the prison compound.
 As we were eight miles from the locomotive factory, there was no target in sight.
 The blast knocked down the prison fence and blew out windows but no one was injured.”

 The strangest experience for the former prisoners was the fact the Japanese now insisted on bowing to them.
 It also seemed a little strange to them that the Japanese brought all the food dropped by the B-29s to them without taking anything for themselves.
 This was strange to the men because they knew that the Japanese civilians did not have much more to eat than the former POWs.
 The men assumed that the Japanese civilians had been told they would be killed if they were caught with American food.
-On September 4, 1945, American troops liberated the former POWs.

 It was at this time that his family received a telegram from the War Department.